 The first walk was next to a working farm and it had a walk up a hill and then back down.
 From the top, we could see Devil's Dyke across the way, which was also on the list to do.

-We then went back to Arundel without Lucy to visit Arundel Castle, since dogs are not allowed.
+We then went back to Arundel without Lucy to visit the Arundel Castle, since dogs are not allowed.
 Traffic was still a bit of a problem because there was some special event going on that afternoon, and parking was a bit more difficult but thank goodness for "overflow parking"!
-And another set of ciders.
+As you have probably gathered by now, we drank LOTS of cider and Guinness during this vacation.
+While we tried to do local ciders when possible, sometimes we just got whatever was on-tap.

 We moved to a B&B a little bit closer to London (less than 30 minute drive to Gatwick Airport) for 2 nights.
 On the way, we did another forest walk for Lucy.

 Time to move locations again ... but we hit a few things along the way.
 Our first stop was a walk for Lucy through another National Trust property, Emmetts Gardens.
-Another Sunday, another Sunday roast.
+Then another Sunday roast for lunch on the way to our next holiday home.
 This time, the gravy was thick and over the meat with the Yorkshire pudding on the side.
 The veggies here were probably the best we've had so far.
 For the first time, Lucy ALSO got a Sunday Roast!
 They had what they called a "doggie deli" on the menu, so we ordered that.
 It had ham and sausage along with peas and carrots.
 The video doesn't go through the whole meal for her, just the start!